CWHer/cwher/README.md

 - :star: I received my B.S. in Computer Science and Technology from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/) in 2023.

-- :thinking: I’m broadly interested in the intersection of machine learning, computer systems, and computer architecture.
+- :thinking: I’m broadly interested in the intersection of computer systems, machine learning, and computer architecture.

   - Efficient and affordable machine learning systems

   - Accelerating machine learning training and inference on heterogeneous hardware

-- :seedling: Looking for Ph.D.
-(M.S.) programs that start in Fall 2024.
+- :seedling: Looking for internships that end in May 2024.

 - 💬 More about me ([CV](https://github.com/CWHer/cwher/blob/main/CV.pdf), latest update 2023/6)